The Mark of Zorro chapter 24 At the hacienda of don Alejandro

 “How is this?
 There is some shadow concerning the señorita?”

 “Not to my knowledge.
 She appears to be a sweet and innocent maiden, father and sir.
-I had them come to Reina de Los Angeles and spend a couple of days at my house.
+I had them come to Reina de and spend a couple of days at my house.
 I had it arranged so that she could see the furnishings, and learn of my wealth.”

 “That was a wise arrangement, my son.”